 Administration and maintenance personnel of the users entering into the server room of the Service shall apply to and obtain the approval from TPEx in advance.

-For equipment entering and exiting the server room of the Service, users shall apply in the “Host Co-Location User Service System” and shall coordinate with the inventory.
+For equipment entering and exiting the server room of the Service, users shall apply in the “Host Co-Location User Service System” of TWSE and shall coordinate with the inventory.

 Persons entering and exiting the Host Co-Location server room are limited to those listed in the “TWSE Host Co-Location Administration and Maintenance Personnel Authorization Form”.
 Others are not allowed to enter the server room without the consent of TPEx.